-In order to make a report, a reporting individual may do one or more of the following:
+In order to make a Report to Rhodes, a reporting individual may do one or more of the following:

-1. Report the incident to the Title IX Coordinator via TitleIX@rhodes.edu.
-Reporters are encouraged, but not required, to direct their reports to the Title IX Coordinator.
+1. Report the incident to the Title IX Coordinator via email to TitleIX@rhodes.edu, by calling 901-843-3606, or by submitting an online Report form available on Rhodes Express, at http://sites.Rhodes.edu/TitleNine, or http://bit.ly/rhodestixreport.
+Reporters are encouraged, but not required, to direct their Reports to the Title IX Coordinator.

 Notifying the Title IX Coordinator of any incident of alleged Sex/Gender Discrimination or Sexual Misconduct will trigger an investigation into the alleged incident.

 2. Report the incident to any Resident Assistant, Peer Advocate, faculty or staff member.
-However, the Counseling Center, Health Services staff, and the Chaplain are considered “confidential resources” staff.
+However, the Counseling Center and Health Services staff are considered “confidential resources” staff.

 All Resident Assistants and members of the Peer Advocate Center are also Mandatory Reporters and are required to report any knowledge of possible violations of the policy to the Title IX Coordinator.
 No other students are obligated to report knowledge they may have of sexual misconduct, including student employees of Rhodes who are considered students and not staff for purposes of this policy and are not Mandatory Reporters.

 B. Options Utilizing Confidential Resources.
-Individuals can confidentially discuss incidents of sex/gender discrimination and sexual misconduct with one of the following College “confidential resources” staff:
+Rather than making a Report, individuals can confidentially discuss incidents of sex/gender discrimination and sexual misconduct with one of the following College “confidential resources” staff:

 D. Option to Not Report.
 Individuals can choose not to notify Rhodes or any law enforcement authorities about an alleged incident of sex/gender discrimination or sexual misconduct.